waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Area Mechanics: Team Rocket Base B2F
 - Locked Doors: Located at (14, 12) and (15, 12).
 - Radio Transmitter: Located at row 9.
-- Lance: Healed the party at (5, 13) and moved to B3F.
+- Lance: Healed the party at (5, 13).
 - Password Clue: Met Rocket Grunt at (25, 13).
-Dialogue: "Well, duh.
-It has to have a password that only TEAM ROCKET knows."
+Dialogue: "It has to have a password that only TEAM ROCKET knows."
-- Hypothesis: The locked doors at (14, 12) and (15, 12) require a password known by Team Rocket members.

 # Area Mechanics: Team Rocket Base B3F
 - Lance: Found at (26, 14).
 Dialogue: "It takes two passwords to [get into the boss's quarters].
 Those passwords are known only to a few ROCKETS."
 - Hypothesis: Two Rocket Grunts on B3F hold the passwords.
-- Scientist Ross: Found at (23, 11).
-Former Silph employee.

 # Battle & NPC Knowledge
 - Mahogany Mart (11, 7): Secret stairs revealed at (7, 3).